elewites/AppServer/README.md

 ## Installation

-The server is noy currently deployed but you clone and run it in your local machine.
+The server is not currently deployed but you clone and run it in your local machine.

 The server connects to a cloud-based MongoDB cluster but if you wish to use the code with your own cluster you must change the `database_URI` variable in the `server.js` file.